Business, Establishment, Finance, Trade and Travels

 5. Trade

-On monthly basis: The deficit in the balance of formal trade in goods was US$ 325.23 million in January 2026, a decrease of
+On monthly basis: The deficit in the balance of formal trade in goods was US$ 228.44 million in March 2026, representing a decrease of 1.72 % compared with the previous month of February 2026.

 On Quarterly basis: Rwanda’s total trade was valued at US$ 1,932.58 million in the third quarter of 2025, representing an increase of 11.33% from the second quarter of 2025.
 Domestic exports were estimated at US$ 389.99 million, imports at US$ 1,368.93 million, and re-exports at US$ 173.65 million.